apache/incubator-brooklyn/usage/archetypes/quickstart/src/brooklyn-sample/README.md

 For more information consider:

-* Visiting the open-source Brooklyn home page at  http://brooklyncentral.github.com
+* Visiting the Apache Brooklyn home page at  http://brooklyn.io/
-* Forking the Brooklyn project at  http://github.com/brooklyncentral/brooklyn
+* Finding us on IRC #brooklyncentral or email (click "Community" at the site above)
-* Emailing  brooklyn-users@googlegroups.com
+* Forking the project at  http://github.com/apache/incubator-brooklyn/

 A sample Brooklyn project should specify its license.